Gravitational Wilson Loop in Discrete Quantum Gravity: Conclusions

-The effect of adding matter coupled to gravity is less clear-cut, although it is only massless or almost massless matter which propagates to sufficiently large distances to affect large gravitational Wilson loops.
+We wish to make here a number of additional comments relating to the interpretation of the Euclidean lattice results.
+The effect on the Wilson loop of adding matter coupled to gravity is less clear-cut, although it is only massless or almost massless matter which propagates to sufficiently large distances to affect large gravitational Wilson loops.
 In that case, scalar matter and gauge fields (in particular the photon) do not affect the area law.
 For very low mass fermions (e.g. neutrinos), it is possible that the coupling gives rise to a perimeter contribution, which could replace the area law for suitable ratios of coupling constants, but this seems unlikely.
 Similarly, the lattice gravitino could produce a perimeter law.
 These possibilities will be investigated in future work.
 Numerical simulations of simplicial lattice gravity could provide vital clues here [45].
+Numerical simulations in general require a general definition of the Wilson loop applicable to any geometry, a subject which has been discussed previously in a number of places, and which we will repeat here for completeness.

+The argument relating the quantum vacuum expectation values of a gravitational Wilson loop to the corresponding classical quantity, namely the amount of rotation a vector experiences when parallel transported around a closed loop in a given classical background geometry, requires, as in ordinary gauge theories, that a connection be made between the full quantum domain dominated by large short distance field fluctuations on the one hand, and the semiclassical domain of smooth fields at large distances on the other.
+Originally it was thought that the gravitational Wilson loop, as computed in most of the original papers on hypercubic lattice gravity referred to in this work, would give information about the static potential, but this was shown later by Modanese to be incorrect[6].
+Instead, the gravitational Wilson loop is now understood to provide physical information about the large-scale curvature of the fluctuating geometry in question [7,8].

+Initially the discussion of the gravitational Wilson loop in the quoted papers focused on the weak field case, where the expectation of the loop is clearly well-defined.
+The calculation is then technically quite similar to the perturbative calculation of a square Wilson loop in non-Abelian gauge theories.
+A flat or near-flat background geometry is allowed to fluctuate locally, and a vector is parallel transported around a circular loop.
+An integration over the fluctuating part of the metric then yields an explicit and well-defined expression for the gravitational Wilson loop, suitably defined as a trace of the holonomy of the Levi-Civita connection.
+The limiting factor for such a calculation, already recognized at the time by the quoted author, is of course the fact that higher order radiative corrections are just as important as the leading contribution, due to the perturbative nonrenormalizability in four dimensions.

+Nevertheless the gravitational Wilson loop for a regulated closed circular loop in flat space, or in a given near-flat background geometry (such as one that would arise from having to satisfy the classical field equations with a nonvanishing small classical cosmological constant term) is a completely well-defined object, to all orders in the weak field expansion, and in any dimension $d>2$.